pvarentsov/virus-scanner/README.md

 To ran microservice you can use `docker compose`.
 It will ran Scanner service on port 3310 and API service on port 1337.

 Usage: `docker-compose up -d --build`.

+## Locally Development

+To develop on local you can ran ClamAV container in the background: `docker-compose up --build scanner`.

+To ran REST Client manually need to:
+* install dependencies - `yarn install:all`
+* build project - `yarn build`
+* ran project - `yarn start`

+The REST Client configuring is based on environment variables.

+You can ran client with variables from [dotenv file](nodejs-rest-client/env/.env).
+Use `yarn start:env` command instead `yarn start`.